-With focused efforts on community safety, diversity, and inclusion, the environment, and volunteerism, The UPS Foundation is upholding its mission to build safer, more resilient, and inclusive communities around the world.
+With focused efforts on community safety, equity and inclusion, the environment, and volunteerism, The UPS Foundation is upholding its mission to build safer, more resilient, and inclusive communities around the world.
 Learn more about our environmental sustainability work below:

 At UPS we believe it’s important to do our part to preserve and protect the environment.
 Today’s investment in the environment is an investment in the future.
 The UPS Foundation strategy aligns with the Company’s environmental and sustainability initiatives, expertise, and priorities.